divDyn/r-package/README.md

 # Change log
+## [0.2.9] - 2018.05.09
+### Changed
+- the 'cr' method of the subsample() function was rewritten in C++ and Rcpp classes for faster performance
+- fixed bug in the subsample() function, when custom functions produce vector output

 ## [0.2.8] - 2018.05.01
 ### Added
 - multiple versions of the shareholder quorum subsampling (SQS) routine to subsample()